Freyja - UI/UX Design

 The founders wanted to build an online community of beauty enthusiasts that would sit in the existing e-commerce site of Escentials.
 This community would generate greater sales of the products and also engage the audience with quality content.

-Design Sprint — What exactly are we trying to solve?
+🏃🏻♂️ Design Sprint — Why are we building this community?

-We started off with a 2-day design sprint where we figured out the most important aspects of the community and how to tackle them while aligning with business goals.
+We started off with a 2-day design sprint to discover the most important aspects of the community and how to tackle them while aligning with business goals.

 We followed the Design Sprint process by Jake Knapp.
 Personally, it was an amazing experience for me as it was my first Design Sprint.
 Thinking spontaneously really bought out my raw creative side and compelled me to ask the right questions.